How old are your tyres?

 Week 36 · Year 2019

-So a code ending in 3619 means the tyre was built in the 36th week of 2019.
-Tyres made before the year 2000 use a three-digit code and are far too old to be in use.
-If you are not sure which numbers to read, a local fitter can check it for you.
+For example, a code with the last four digits 3619 means that the tyre was manufactured in the 36th week of 2019.
+Tyres that were manufactured before the year 2000 have a three-digit code and should never be on the road.
+If you are ever in doubt, check with a local fitter.

 How long do tyres last?